 Timber harvested for architectural purposes hundreds of years ago was slow-grown, resulting in a tight grain.
 This ensures that the planks remain tough and of high quality, making them ideal for the demands of modern-day living.

-Go for the thickest boards you can accommodate and then maintain them with a light sanding every 15 years or so, to bring the floor back to how it was when you installed it.
+Go for the thickest boards you can accommodate and then maintain the solid wood by giving them a light sanding every few years to bring the floor back to how it was when you installed it.

 Prices for salvaged wood flooring start from upwards of £25 per m² for a budget option, with average prices being upwards of £60 per m², depending on the wood species and its finish.

 Can reclaimed wood be laid over underfloor heating?

 Reclaimed wood is compatible with underfloor heating or in kitchens with range cookers, as the age of the wood should ensure its stability; in other words, it has already been acclimatised for centuries.
 However, solid wood doesn't conduct heat well and some softwoods create a thermal barrier, so choose thin (1.8cm) boards in a dense wood for a fast heat-up time.

 Reclaimed wood flooring can be used in most spaces, such as living rooms, dining rooms, hallways and bedrooms, but it should be avoided in kitchens and bathrooms because the moisture may cause the timber to swell and crack.
 If you do lay salvaged wood flooring in these rooms, ensure that any splashes or spills are wiped up immediately and that rooms are well ventilated.

 Bear in mind that timber flooring can amplify the sound of footsteps, especially in upstairs rooms, so you might want to use rugs to soften the sound.

 As an alternative, you can get the look of solid wood in a bathroom or kitchen with laminate flooring, a cost effective, practical solution.